CymatiCorp/CyKit/FAQ.md

    only 5 sensors.
 It also has superior sensors not available in other models,  they use a "Long life semi-dry polymer"  that contains liquid in them, but it reportedly lasts for a very long time.
 This means no watering your contacts with saline or trying to fiddle with your contacts in general.
+Also capable of using extention accessory.

    The scientific model, called epoc+ is the same as the epoc model, with a few minor differences. one being slightly better resolution, bluetooth which may be good for security reasons.
 It also features a 9 axis sensor (3x gyro, 3x accelerometer, 3x magnetometer) which I'm sure there may be some uses for that, particularly in the area of virtual reality entertainment perhaps.
-For me, this is not a feature I can not live without.
+For me, this is a feature I can live without.
    One positive for epoc+ is the ability for wired USB, with an "extention" accessory.
    This accessory also has an "extender hardware trigger", where you press a button and you are able to mark the exact point in the EEG where you pressed the button, this can be useful for corrolating EEG with the environment.
-Also with the extention accessory is the ability to record to an SD card, this could be useful for mobility, or just sake of format.
+Also with the extention accessory is the ability to record to an SD card.

    the developer model is pretty straight forward, and if you have a budget in mind, may be your best option. it has 14 sensors and covers 3x more surface area of the brain